-RG - The person who must do the NVQ Level 3 is trying to do this in six months.
+A. The person who must do the NVQ Level 3 is trying to do this in six months.
 The school is aware that the pressure is on for her to do this qualification very quickly and is offering her support.

-BF - Can we allow her some time off?
+Q. Can we allow her some time off?

-RG -Yes, the school is giving her time every week.
+A. Yes, the school is giving her time every week.
 She is also working in a school in Croydon to get the necessary work experience with 2 - 3year olds.

-DH said that training costs included in the budget for the Nursery posts would be £4,100.00.
+Training costs included in the budget for the Nursery posts would be £4,100.00.

-BF - Are we contributing to the unqualified teacher's GCSE training?
-RG - No this is free, we are just providing her with the time to go college.
+Q. Are we contributing to the unqualified teacher's GCSE training?

+A. No this is free, we are just providing her with the time to go college.